nadamalash/MedicalApp21/README.md

 **Description:**
 Cross-platform mobile app designed for patients to scan their own CT-Scan images and securely upload them to the cloud.

-### ML Model
+### DL Model

 **Description:**
-Machine learning model for classification based on the uploaded images.
+Deep learning model for classification based on the uploaded images.
 It detects evidence of COVID-19 suspects using a trained model.

 ### CI/CD Pipeline